Explaining Neural Scaling Laws: Four scaling regimes

 Throughout this work we will be interested in how the average test loss $L(D,P)$ depends on the dataset size $D$ and the number of model parameters $P$.
-Unless otherwise noted, $L$ denotes the test loss averaged over model initializations and draws of a size $D$ training set.
+Unless otherwise noted, $L$ denotes the test loss averaged over initialization of the parameters and draws of a size $D$ training set.
 Some of our results only pertain directly to the scaling with width $w \propto \sqrt{P}$, but we expect many of the intuitions apply more generally.
 We use the notation $\alpha_{D}$, $\alpha_{P}$, and $\alpha_{W}$ to indicate scaling exponents with respect to dataset size, parameter count, and width.
+All proofs appear in the supplement.

-\subsection{Variance-Limited Exponents}
+\subsection{Variance-limited exponents}

 In the limit of large $D$ the outputs of an appropriately trained network approach a limiting form with corrections which scale as $D^{-1}$.
-Similarly, recent work shows that wide networks have a smooth large $P$ limit, \cite{Jacot2018ntk}, where fluctuations scale as $1/\sqrt{P}$.
-If the loss is analytic about this limiting model then its value will approach the asymptotic loss with corrections proportional to the variance, ($1/D$ or $1/\sqrt{P}$).
-Let us discuss this in a bit more detail for both cases.
+Similarly, recent work shows that wide networks have a smooth large $P$ limit \citep{Jacot2018ntk}, where fluctuations scale as $1/\sqrt{P}$.
+If the loss is sufficiently smooth then its value will approach the asymptotic loss with corrections proportional to the variance ($1/D$ or $1/\sqrt{P}$).
+In Theorem~\ref{thm:loss_var} we present sufficient conditions on the loss to ensure this variance dominated scaling.
+We note, these conditions are satisfied by mean squared error and cross-entropy loss, though we conjecture the result holds even more generally. \begin{thm} Let $\ell(f)$ be the test loss as a function of network output, ($L=\mathbb{E}\left[\ell(f)\right]$), and let $f_{T}$ be the network output after $T$ training steps, thought of as a random variable over weight initialization, draws of the training dataset, and optimization seed.
+Further let $f_{T}$ be concentrating with $\mathbb{E}[\left(f_{T}-\mathbb{E}[f_{T}]\right)^{k}]=\mathcal{O}\left(\epsilon\right) \forall k\geq2$.
+If $\ell$ is a finite-degree polynomial, or has bounded second derivative, or is 2-H\"older, then $\mathbb{E}\left[\ell(f_{T})\right]-\ell\left(\mathbb{E}\left[f_T\right]\right)=\mathcal{O}(\epsilon)$. \end{thm}